excelsiorsoft/akka-experiments/akka.parallel-map-reduce.java/README.md

     result: 2

-**Task2:** we want to calculate the number of map entries in the distributed hashmap storage that contain D.
+**Task2:** we want to calculate the number of map entries in the distributed hashmap storage values of which contain letter `D`.

 - To start - execute ApplicationTask2.main() in IDE (or console).